IBM/hyperprotect/tutorials/easy-to-use-oso.md

      export HPVS_IMAGE=$HPVS_HOME/images/ibm-hyper-protect-container-runtime-25.4.0.qcow2
      ```
-1. Assign a PREFIX to be used to identify this installation of OSO and for the `Contracts` created for OSO install and configuration:
+1. Assign a PREFIX to be used to identify this installation of OSO and for the `Contracts` created for OSO install and configuration (change `<prefix>` accordingly, like PROD, QA or TEST):
    ```
    export OSO_PREFIX=<prefix>
    ```